 Software testers play a critical role in application development.
 They are quality assurance experts who put applications through the wringer to root out bugs, poor performance and funky interface issues.
-To do this they run all kinds of tests – stress, performance, functional, scalability, user acceptance – at different stages of the software life cycle.
-Because software testing is so important to the quality and usability of the final product, testers are brought in at the planning and design stage, and often remain involved throughout post-release support.
+To do this, they run all kinds of tests – stress, performance, functional, scalability, user acceptance – at different stages of the software life cycle.
+Because software testing is so important to the quality and usability of the final product, testers are typically brought in at the planning and design stage, and often remain involved throughout post-release support.

 Most testers work on teams that develop vendor software.
-Today, a lot of software is pushed through DevOps (development + operations) teams, where development, testing and delivery are on a continuous loop using the Agile, Lean or Scrum frameworks.
+Today, a lot of software is pushed through DevOps (development + operations) teams, where development, testing, and delivery are on a continuous loop using the Agile, Lean, or Scrum frameworks.

-Essential education, background and skills for testers
+Essential education, background and skills for software testers

 Many employers look for software tester candidates with a bachelor's degree in computer science, math or engineering, although it's not always required.
 If you've got a lot of experience, a stable work history and solid references or letters of recommendation, it's possible to land a job without a college degree.
 An intermediate-level position typically requires three to six years of direct experience in software testing, or some combination of education and experience.